 Countermeasures are recommended specifically for a location based on a corridor or intersection safety study.
 This type of study analyzes crash statistics, types, severities, etc. and identifies appropriate safety treatments for the study area.
 Additionally, systemic studies are conducted which are based on specific types of crashes and/or facilities.
 In contrast to the spot studies which manage risk at certain locations, systemic studies take a broader view and evaluate safety condition across the entire system of highways.
-Examples of risk factors in a systemic study could be the skew angle of intersections, median types, and presence of signal Backplates.
+Examples of risk factors in a systemic study could be the skew angle of intersections, and median types.
 A systemic study can also target a specific type of crash across the roadway system; for example, system-wide improvements such as installation of rumble strips, median cable barriers, curve delineators, etc., may be recommended to address roadway departure crashes.